On This Page

 Kitty Hawk Kites

-Right down the road from Jockey’s Ridge is Kitty Hawk Kites, your typical tourist shop, this one’s famous for its bright yellow exterior and colorful kites that can be seen blowing in the wind outside.
+Right down the road from Jockey’s Ridge is Kitty Hawk Kites, your typical tourist shop.
+This one’s famous for its bright yellow exterior and colorful kites.

 Bodie Island Lighthouse